fox-archives/libfoxdebug/README.md

 Value of 'super_long' (long long int): 44
 ```

-It's implemented with C11's [_Generic](https://en.cppreference.com/w/c/language/generic) with a little bit of macro magic sprinkled in
+It's implemented with C11's [_Generic](https://en.cppreference.com/w/c/language/generic) with a little bit of macro magic sprinkled in.
+Note that the parameter to `fox_typename_print_str` _must_ be at least an lvalue expression

 ## TODO